 Prices for each drug that would achieve cost-effectiveness thresholds ranging from \$50,000 to \$150,000 per QALY gained are presented in Table ES6 for second-line treatments and Table ES7 for third-line treatments.
-Note that, at the \$50,000 per QALY threshold, there was no price that could be charged for the new drug that could achieve that level of cost-effectiveness.
+For IX, there was no positive price that could be charged and achieve a level of cost-effectiveness-threshold of \$50,000/QALY.
 This occurs primarily for two reasons, both related to the fact that these newer agents are administered as part of a triplet regimen.
 First, each drug is given in combination with LEN+DEX, which is relatively costly on its own.
-Second, the additional progression-free survival obtained by using these triplet regimens leads to higher costs for the LEN+DEX component, as each regimen calls for LEN+DEX to be administered on a treat-to-progression basis.
-This phenomenon of requiring discounts approaching or more than 100% to reach standard cost-effectiveness levels is well known and relates to situations when current treatment is already near or beyond the cost-effectiveness threshold.
-Adding even more expense with a new treatment on top of existing treatment, as is the case for multiple myeloma drugs, means that to reach standard cost-effectiveness levels the entire regimen, including the older, existing drugs that are part of the regimen, would need to be deeply discounted, or certain costs must be considered "unrelated" and excluded from the economic evaluation.42,43
+Second, the additional progression-free survival obtained by using these triplet regimens leads to higher costs for LEN+DEX, as each regimen calls for LEN+DEX to be administered on a treat-to-progression basis.
+This phenomenon of requiring discounts approaching or exceeding 100% to reach standard cost-effectiveness levels is well known and relates to situations when current treatment is already near or beyond the cost-effectiveness threshold.41 Adding even more expense with a new treatment on top of existing treatment, as is the case for multiple myeloma drugs, means that to reach standard cost-effectiveness levels the entire regimen, including the older, existing drugs that are part of the regimen, would need to be deeply discounted, or certain treatment costs must be considered "unrelated" and excluded from the economic evaluation.^{42,43}